WilsonOh/Orbital-PixelJump-5215-/README.md

 If the executable packages do not work, then the most reliable way is to run the program from source, which will be explained below.

 ### Option 2: Install using pip (reccomended in general if you have python >= 3.10 installed)
-1. execute `pip install pixeljump` for the stable release or `pip install git+https://github.com/WilsonOh/Orbital21-22-PixelJump-5215.git` for the nightly release
+1. execute `pip install -U pixeljump` for the stable release or `pip install git+https://github.com/WilsonOh/Orbital21-22-PixelJump-5215.git` for the nightly release
 2. run the game with `pixeljump`

 ### Option 3.a: Running from source using `pip` (not reccomended)